-The Mapungubwe Archaeological Site, situated 80 km west of Musina, lies within the boundaries of the Mapungubwe National Park, (formerly known as Vhembe/Dongola National Park).
-It is one of the richest of its kind in Africa and is a World Heritage Site.
+The Mapungubwe Archaeological Site, situated 80 km west of Musina, lies within the boundaries of the Mapungubwe National Park.
+It is one of the richest of its kind in Africa and is a world heritage site.
 Excavations in the 1930s uncovered a royal graveyard, which included a number of golden artefacts, including the famous gold foil rhinoceros.

-The Schoemansdal Voortrekker Town and Museum, west of Makhado (formerly known as Louis Trichardt), is built on the site of an original Voortrekker village and depicts their lifestyle between 1848 and 1852.
+The Schoemansdal Voortrekker Town and Museum, west of Makhado, is built on the site of an original Voortrekker village and depicts their lifestyle between 1848 and 1852.

-Also worth visiting is the Big Tree in the Mutale Municipality, which is the largest known baobab in southern Africa; the Tshatshingo potholes; the mystical lake of Dzivhafundudzi; and the holy forest and waterfalls at Phiphidi.
+Also worth visiting is the Big Tree in the Mutale Municipality, the Tshatshingo potholes; the mystical lake of Dzivhafundudzi; and the holy forest and waterfalls at Phiphidi.